cbologa/RepData_PeerAssessment1/PA1_template.md

 The median of the total number of steps taken per day (WITH imputation) = **10766**

 ## Are there differences in activity patterns between weekdays and weekends?
-Label each date as weekday or weekend and make a panel plot containing a time series plot of the 5-minute interval and the average number of steps taken, averaged across all weekday days or weekend days.

 ```r